weishi10141993/MuJetAnalysis_LimitSetting/README.md

    ```
    Once done, open "scripts/UserInput.py" and copy the lines you just produced for the quantile (default: only 0.5 quantile) for year 2020 (i.e., combined 2016+2018).

-6. Make sure the year is 2020 (default is 2018) in 'scripts/UserInput.py'.
+6. Again, make sure the year is 2020 (default is 2018) in 'scripts/UserInput.py'.
 After above limits are filled in UserInput.py, you can specify which plots to draw from Plots.py.
 The default output dir is 'scripts/plots95'.

    ```
    cd scripts; python Plots_RunMe.py
    ```

 ## Notes
 1. NMSSM plots are done assuming an efficiency for the H decay taken from 2012 analysis